MattFanto/orjson-ddb/README.md

 what you would get with `boto3.resource('dynamodb').Table('some_table').get_item(Key={"pk": "pk1", "sk": "sk1"})["Item"]`
 except for "N" type being translated directly to int or float instead of Decimal.

 N.B.
-Unfortunately at the moment it is not possible to use the `boto3.resource`.
+Unfortunately at the moment it is not possible to use this library with `boto3.resource`.

 ### Serialize